roberttwomey/nosc-toolkit/readme.md

 * webcam (reference video)
 * breath

-Data is captured using the LabRecorder from the [Lab Streaming Layer](https://github.com/sccn/labstreaminglayer) project.
+Data is captured using LabRecorder from the [Lab Streaming Layer](https://github.com/sccn/labstreaminglayer) project.

 Data are visualized in Unity.